 Special Note from Our Readers: We recommend you don’t use soaps with essential oils.
 Make sure you mix the oil well into the bath, or you may experience a burning sensation from the oil sitting on the top of the water.

 Mood Music – You may have a specific artist that really makes you happy so put that on loud enough to drown out the world.
 Or try a meditation track off YouTube.
-This one is a current favorite of mine.
+This meditation music track is a current favorite of mine.
 Lastly, there are times when a stimulation break is needed and earplugs are the perfect ticket.
 After trying many, these are my favorites.
 Just put them in and enjoy the lack of sound.

 Mood Lighting – I don’t go this far, but for those who have the time and space, test it out.
 Candles!
 Lots of them… enough that you can dim or turn off the lights and just chill with the soft light of a candle.